Albinism: In plants

 In plants, albinism is characterised by partial or complete loss of chlorophyll pigments and incomplete differentiation of chloroplast membranes.
 Albinism in plants interferes with photosynthesis, which can reduce survivability.
 Some plant variations may have white flowers or other parts.
 However, these plants are not totally devoid of chlorophyll.
 Terms associated with this phenomenon are "hypochromia" and "albiflora".

 Plants that are pale simply from being in the dark are termed etiolated.

-Albino redwoods are rare examples of an albino tree with white needles; despite its lack of chlorophyll it may grow to substantial size as a parasite, usually on the base of the (normal) redwood tree from which it first grew.
+Albino redwoods are rare examples of an albino tree with white needles; despite its lack of chlorophyll, it may grow to substantial size as a parasite, usually on the base of the (normal) redwood tree from which it first grew.
 Only about sixty examples of albino redwoods are known.
 Additionally, an even smaller number of "chimeric" redwood trees have both normal and white needles.

 Albinism has frequently occurred in progeny of Black Tartarian, Bing and Hedelfingen varieties of sweet cherry.

 Some herbicides (e.g. glyphosate and triazines) can cause partial chlorosis in plants, even several seasons or years after applicating.

 In human culture

-The Albino Squirrel Preservation Society was founded at the University of Texas at Austin in 2001.
-Members of the society at the University of North Texas petitioned for an election to name their albino squirrel as the university's secondary mascot.
-The University of Louisville in Kentucky also has a documented population of albino squirrels.

 Albino animals are often kept as pets, for example, African clawed frog, guinea pigs and peacocks.